lapinek/platform-scripting/README.md

 There are certain similarities too: the choice of scripting languages, ability to access the underlying Java functionality and the component's context data, logging methods, access to the request object, and ability to make back-channel network requests.
 In some deployments, the scripts configuration can be exported and tracked in the file system.

 The ability of scripts to communicate with external network resources is a powerful tool.
 The current security measures do not seem to apply restrictions to endpoints a script may access, which may represent an additional concern about the script's overall security if the administrative UI/API protections can be breached.
+However, because the same administrative privileges that allow manage scripts will likely allow to change other configuration points, the network restriction policies may need to be implemented outside of a product configuration.

 Scripts add flexibility to the ForgeRock Identity Platform.
 While a script may not be performing as well as a native/standard implementation, the scripts can be used to substitute functionality not yet present in the current version of the softwares.